NicoDelle/NicoDelle/README.md

 -->
 <ul>
   <li>I'm currently studing CS Engineering at PoliMi, Italy</li>
-  <li>I have a fair grasp on programming in Python and I'm learning C</li>
+  <li>I have a fair grasp on programming in Python C. I also know a little about CUDA</li>
 </ul>